JosephTLucas/blog/content/easy_credit_check.md

 ![flag](img/flag.JPG)

 Apprently poorly!
-It looks like they don't bound/scale there target variable (`Score`) on a reasonable range.
+It looks like they don't bound/scale the target variable (`Score`) on a reasonable range.
 By increasing this an absurd amount, we're able to change the decision boundary and win!